A Custom Counter with LED Lights Created for 3A Composites.

 This wall was 23 feet wide and 9 feet tall.
 Materials use for this project were DiBond, Sintra, Fome-Cor, and Gator.

-The wedge shaped shadow box not only narrowed horizontally, but also got thinner as you moved to the right of the presentation.
+The wedge shaped shadow box not only narrowed horizontally, but also became thinner as you moved to the right of the presentation.
 Inside of that is another rectangular shadow box to showcase graphics presentations of their products.

 Within the rectangular showcase are false panels with a hole pattern that lets an LED light source shine through.